Environment: Plant Grafter

-TropiCona Fruit Forest and Nurseries looking for a few Tree grafters that will typically work in nurseries and greenhouses settings.
+TropiCona Fruit Forest and Nurseries looking for a few Tree grafters that will typically work in nurseries.
 It may require to work indoors and outdoors, and the role can involve standing, bending, and lifting.

 Key Responsibilities:

-Grafting and Budding: Performing various grafting techniques, such as whip, cleft, and bark grafting, and budding to propagate trees and shrubs, combining a scion from a desired variety onto suitable rootstock.
+Grafting and Budding: Performing various techniques, such as whip, cleft, and bark, and budding to trees and shrubs, a scion from a desired variety onto rootstock.

-Graft Preparation and Execution: Preparing scion and rootstock for grafting by making precise cuts and ensuring proper alignment of the cambium layers to promote successful graft union.
+Graft Preparation and Execution: Furthermore, preparing scion and for grafting by making precise cuts and ensuring proper alignment of the cambium layers to promote successful graft union.

 Troubleshooting: Identifying and addressing graft failures, plant diseases, or other problems that might hinder successful grafting or plant health.